 435 King Street East, Cambridge, ON

-The work’s mundane, worn and pungent elements complicate romantic representations of the female identity creating an experience that is at the same time welcoming, mesmerizing and abject.
-This series of work re-frames and re-enacts the ordinary cloths into affective materials, actions, and spaces that embody female narratives of alliances and disconnections with cleaning and sustenance.
-Overall, “Ragged Along” expands on Dana’s research around residues and femininity, urging us to reflect on the leftover pieces of unclean stories that rightfully shape us.
+Ragged Along re-frames and reenacts these ordinary cloths into affective materials, actions, and spaces that embody narratives of transition, resilience, creativity and labour.
+Overall, the piece expands Prieto’s research around residues and otherness, urging us to reflect on the leftover pieces of unclean stories that rightfully shape us.

 Dana Prieto is an Argentine artist and educator based in Toronto.
 She holds a BFA from OCAD University with a major in Drawing and Painting and is currently a graduate MVS fellow at University of Toronto’s School of Architecture, Landscape and Design.